background-image

 Where to Stay

 Accommodation in Jasper perfectly blends rugged Rockies heritage with contemporary comfort.
 Whether you’re looking for the ultimate in world-class luxury or a cool downtown base, you can expect excellent facilities, fresh design and gorgeous views from our small but superb selection of featured hotels.
-Perhaps the Rockies’ most unique luxury hotel, the 5 star Fairmont Jasper Park Lodge sits just outside the town of Jasper on the shores of Lac Beauvert in an area of pristine wilderness – expect luxury, awesome facilities and amazing views.
-Or stay in town at the beautifully renovated Crimson where you’ll find comfort and convenience – from here it’s a short walk to Jasper’s downtown core, and the regular free ski bus picks up outside.
+Perhaps the Rockies’ most unique luxury hotel, the 5* Fairmont Jasper Park Lodge sits just outside the town of Jasper on the shores of Lac Beauvert in an area of pristine wilderness – expect awesome facilities and amazing views.
+Or stay in town at The Crimson where you’ll find comfort and convenience – from here it’s a short walk to Jasper’s downtown core.

 This remote part of the Rockies has a special atmosphere, so expect a genuinely warm welcome and the highest levels of service during your stay.